-MASTER OF ARTS IN COUNSELING PSYCHOLOGY
+MASTER OF ARTS IN COUNSELING PSYCHOLOGY (MAC) PROGRAM

-Godfrey J. Ellis, Director Leticia Nieto Peggy Zorn Kaj Kayij-Wint, Visiting

-The Master of Arts in Counseling Psychology Program (MAC) prepares clinicians in the theoretical foundations and skills necessary for advanced positions in the professions of counseling and marriage and family therapy.
+Godfrey J. Ellis, Director Leticia Nieto Peggy Zorn Kaj Kayij-Wint foundations and skills necessary for advanced positions in the professions of counseling and marriage and family therapy.
 Built on a philosophy of therapeutic service, intellectual hunger, fundamental respect, social justice, and a focus on the person of the therapist, the MAC program strives to embody spirit, empathic care, intellect, and wisdom.
 Along with providing students with opportunities to acquire and increase excellence in the areas of diagnosis, assessment, and therapy, the MAC program strives to be personally and professionally transformative, liberating, and enriching.